jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 ```

    Arrays in bash +4.0 (macs even 10.11 have 3.2 by default.
 (Add link to fix it)

+mapfile -t

+and declare -a varname

    Commandline variables $1 $2...  $# ands $@  what they do.

+./addinput X Y Z

+There are other structures for creating full scale shell scripts that parse user input and create menu like functions.
+That is beyond the scope of this book.

+### Control Structures

 ### IF Statements